unlock-protocol/unlock/unlock-protocol-com/blog/new-filters-members-page.md

 #### Expiration

-This filter refer to expiration status; when active you can choose between 3 default values:
+This filter refers to expiration status; when active you can choose between 3 default values:

 - `ALL` to show all the keys without any distiction
 - `EXPIRED` to show all the expired keys